 As hard as it is to admit it, there are more options out there than standard American Bacon when you're looking for your pork fix — with Bacons of the World ($300), you get all the bacon this great nation has to offer, plus a few bonuses.
 With your purchase, you'll receive quarterly shipments of five pounds each, made up of half American Bacon, and half a second type.
 You'll get Guanciale, unsmoked Italian pig cheek; English Bacon, smoked loin with belly attached; Pancetta, the Italian cousin of American Bacon; and Holiday Bacon, a specially seasoned version of American Bacon.

-When you're looking for a delicious, beefy snack, without all the nasty stuff you'd typically find in those on the corner grocery's shelves, you need Chomps Beef Sticks ($45).
+Three words: Healthy Slim Jim.
+When you're looking for a tasty, beefy snack, without all the nasty stuff you'd typically find in those on the corner grocery's shelves, you need Chomps Beef Sticks ($45).
 These beef sticks are entirely made from grass-fed beef, so there's no need to worry about any unsavory stuff finding its way into your belly.
 They're also gluten free and paleo friendly, so you won't have to sacrifice your new-age diet just to get your meat fix.
 Add in the fact that they're also devoid of antibiotics, hormones, nitrates, nitrites, and other strange ingredients, and what you get is great-tasting high-protein snack that's low in guilt.

 If you like your meats cured, fermented, and dried, then odds are, the Salami of the Month Club ($140-$385) was made for you.
 This is some of the best salami you can find — it's hand butchered from fresh Northwest pork to 100% lean, and only then is hand-cut fatback added for marbling.
 All the ingredients, including garlic and spices, are freshly chopped and ground in-house, so you know you're getting the best stuff possible.
 Depending on what you order, you can get one, two, or three salamis delivered to your doorstep each month, selected from an available 12 varieties.
 Included with each order are detailed tasting notes, meant to give you guidance on the best way to enjoy each one.